traefik/traefik/docs/content/providers/docker.md

     If you declare multiple middleware with the same name but with different parameters, the middleware fails to be declared.

+More information about available middlewares in the dedicated [middlewares section](../middlewares/overview.md).

 ### TCP

 You can declare TCP Routers and/or Services using labels.